 Despite being the most commonly used estate planning tool, wills have several drawbacks.

-Trusts, on the other hand, offer many benefits, such as allowing your loved ones to avoid probate and reducing liability when it comes to estate taxes.
+Trusts, on the other hand, offer many benefits, such as allowing your loved ones to avoid probate and reducing liability regarding estate taxes.
 Trusts are highly customizable and give you more control over how your taxable estate is distributed.

-Certain trusts may be better suited for you than others, depending on your unique concerns and your desired beneficiaries.
+Certain trusts may better suit you than others, depending on your unique concerns and your desired beneficiaries.
 Worried about your beneficiaries squandering their inheritance?
 There’s a trust for that.
 Are you making provisions for a loved one with special needs?
 There’s a trust for that, too.

 With so many types of trusts, you may be unsure which one is right for you.
-You may wish to schedule a consultation with our knowledgeable estate planning attorney for personalized recommendations and guidance.
+You may wish to book a planning session with our knowledgeable estate planning attorney for personalized recommendations and guidance.

 We’ve all heard of the proverbial “trust-fund baby” who doesn’t need to work because their inheritance pays all the bills.
 An incentive trust discourages this behavior by specifying criteria the beneficiary must meet before releasing funds.